soondubu137/go-review-system/README.md

 This *educational* project implements a basic review system as a microservice in [Go](https://go.dev).

-I'm still working on `review-operator`.
+I'm still working on `review-customer`.

 ## Introduction